-1. The Society shall consist of Fellows, Honorary Fellows, Life Fellows and Associate Fellows.
-Fellows, other than Honorary Fellows and Associate Fellows, on admission must be registered Medical Practitioners, Dentists, Nurses or Medical Scientists.
+2. The Society shall consist of Fellows, Honorary Fellows, Life Fellows and Associate Fellows.
+Fellows, other than Honorary Fellows and Associate Fellows, on admission will normally be registered Medical Practitioners, Dentists, Nurses or Medical Scientists.
 Other related professionals such as Medical Ethicists, Information Technologists and Medical Historians will be considered by Council up to a limit of 10% of the Fellowship.
-The Council may also elect as Honorary Fellows distinguished scientific men or women, who need not be Medical Practitioners.
+The Council may also elect as Honorary Fellows distinguished men or women, who need not be Medical Practitioners.

 ELECTION AND ADMISSION OF FELLOWS

-5. An Election shall take place at the first available meeting by a show of hands or by ballot if requested.
-A three-fourths majority of the Fellows present shall be necessary to elect.
-A newly elected Fellow shall be admitted by the President or Chairman according to the following form:
+11. An Election shall take place at the first available meeting by a show of hands or by ballot if requested.
+A 75% majority by the Fellows present shall be necessary to elect.
+A newly elected Fellow shall be admitted at an open meeting by the President or Chairman according to the following form:

 In compliance with the vote of the Hunterian Society and by the authority invested in me, I admit you a Fellow thereof.

-8. Honorary Fellows shall enjoy the same rights and privileges as ordinary Fellows.
+16. Honorary and Life Fellows shall enjoy the same rights and privileges as ordinary Fellows.
 They shall not exceed twenty in number.

 RESIGNATION, REMOVAL AND EXPULSION OF FELLOWS

-11. Any Fellow desirous of resigning must give a written notice of his or her intention to the General Administrator and the Honorary Secretary and will be considered liable for any subscription already due at the time of notice.
+20. Any Fellow desirous of resigning must give a written notice of his or her intention to the General Administrator and the Honorary Secretary and will be considered liable for any subscription already due at the time of notice.

-13. If the conduct of any Fellow, either without or within the Society, shall, in the opinion of the Council, be injurious to the character and interest of the Society, the Council shall have power, at a Special Meeting, to expel him from the Society, unless a satisfactory explanation of his conduct is forthcoming.
+22. If the conduct of any Fellow, either without or within the Society, shall, in the opinion of the Council, be injurious to the character and interest of the Society, the Council shall have power, at a Special Meeting, to expel him or her from the Society, unless a satisfactory explanation of his or her conduct is forthcoming.

 ELECTION OF OFFICERS